-AVI compression mode
+Change AVI compression mode

-Unlike the exporting of bitmap files, only 16 bits of color depth are used to export the AVI file.
 During the AVI compression mode selection, you can select one of the compression methods that your computer supports to export the AVI file.

 Alert window settings

 There are three alert windows you can activate during using the monitor program.
 In the playback program, you can choose whether these alert windows will be shown or not.
 If you check one window, then you will see that rectangle in green or red color shown in the displaying video sequence.